MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 There are two extensions for Visual Studio Code that provide alternatives to using the DevTools Sources tool.

-There are extensions for Visual Studio Code, to extend Visual Studio Code, not extensions for Edge, to extend Edge.

-*   The "Debugger for Microsoft Edge" Visual Studio Code extension.
+*   The "Debugger for Microsoft Edge" extension for Visual Studio Code.
-*   "Microsoft Edge DevTools" for Visual Studio Code extension.
+*   The "Microsoft Edge Tools for VS Code" extension for Visual Studio Code.

 More details are below.

-### \"Debugger for Microsoft Edge\" Visual Studio Code extension
+### \"Debugger for Microsoft Edge\" extension for Visual Studio Code

-With the "Debugger for Microsoft Edge" Visual Studio Code extension, debug your front-end JavaScript code line by line and see `console.log()` statements directly from Visual Studio Code.
+With the "Debugger for Microsoft Edge" extension for Visual Studio Code, debug your front-end JavaScript code line by line and see `console.log()` statements directly from Visual Studio Code.

 As an alternative to debugging by using the DevTools Sources tool, you can do the same debugging within Visual Studio code, by using this extension.